-83825 HEALTH, SAFETY, AND NUTRITION
+83825 HEALTH.
+SAFETY.
+AND NUTRITION

-Students will establish and maintain a physically and emotionally safe and healthful environment for young children.
-They will learn skills in first aid and CPR, identify signs and symptoms of common health issues and diseases, and develop meal and snack menus appropriate for young children of different ages and stages of development.
-The effects of nutrients on children's growth and development will also be emphasized.
+Students will establish and maintain a physically and emotionally safe and Credit 4 Grade 12 Est. Fee \$150 Year healthful environment for young children.
+They will learn skills in first aid Prerequisite: Cosmetology I and CPR, identify signs and symptoms of common health issues and diseases.
+This is the second year program for Cosmetology.
+Senior Cosmetology stuand develop meal and snack menus appropriate for young children of differdents can provide services for clientele, intern in an area salon, and practice ent ages and stages of development.
+The effects of nutrients on children's for the upcoming licensing exam.
+Upon passing the exam, the student can be licensed by the State of Ohio as a professional Cosmetologist. growth and development will also be emphasized.